Live Flight Information Display Systems (FIDS) Outside the Airport

 While such delays and cancellations can’t be eliminated entirely, there are measures that can be taken to avoid the resulting frustration and improve the air travel experience for passengers.

-Within the airport, live flight information displays are used to communicate a variety of critical travel information such as arrivals, departures, gate information, flight number, flight status etc. Travelers rely on these displays to help them plan their travel experience.
+Within the airport, there are live flight information displays that communicate a variety of critical travel information, such as arrivals, departures, gate information, flight number, flight status etc. Travelers rely on these displays to help them plan their travel experience.